Mirek Tobiáš Hošman

 International Economic History | Multilateral Governance | Global Development | Archives Explorer

 I am a Research Fellow at the Einaudi Foundation and a Visiting Fellow in the Department of History at the European University Institute (EUI).
-I also serve as a Research Associate on the ERC project ECOINT, directed by Prof. Glenda Sluga at the EUI.
+I am also a Research Associate on the ERC project ECOINT, directed by Prof. Glenda Sluga at the EUI.

-Previously, I held research fellowships at Harvard University, the Paris School of Economics, and the Wilson Center in Washington, D.C.
 I hold a double Ph.D. in Political and Social Science with a specialization in Economic History (University of Bologna) and in History & Civilizations (Université Paris Cité).
+Previously, I held research fellowships at the Harvard University, the Paris School of Economics, and the Wilson Center in Washington, D.C.

-My research examines the making of global economic governance in the twentieth century, with a particular focus on the role of international organizations in reshaping societies through knowledge production, policy design, and development programs.
+My research examines the making of twentieth-century global economic governance, with particular focus on the role of international organizations in reshaping societies through knowledge production, policy design, and development programs.

-My doctoral dissertation, titled Development Brokers: The World Bank, Economic Expertise, and the Reinvention of Global Economic Governance in the 1960s, offers a revisionist analysis of the political economy of the World Bank in the 1960s, during the so-called United Nations Development Decade (see more under Research).
+My first book project, Development Brokers: The World Bank, Economic Expertise, and the Reinvention of Global Economic Governance in the 1960s, offers a revisionist analysis of the political economy of the World Bank in the 1960s, during the so-called Development Decade (see more under Research).

-I have conducted archival research in the United States, France, and the United Kingdom, and undertaken research and work stays in Italy, France, Estonia, Japan, and the United States.
-I have presented my work at conferences and workshops across Europe, North America, and Latin America (see Presentations).
+I have conducted archival research in the United States, France, and the United Kingdom, as well as in multilateral organizations such as the World Bank, the IMF, and the United Nations.
+I have also undertaken research and work stays in Italy, France, Estonia, Japan, and the United States, and presented my work at conferences and workshops across Europe, North America, and Latin America (see Presentations).

 You can contact me at mirektobias.hosman[at]gmail.com.